5 Foundations of Statistical Inference

 5.7 Central Limit Theorem

 Previously, we discussed that if we know that the distribution of a list of numbers is approximated by the normal distribution, all we need to describe the list are the average and standard deviation.
 We also know that the same applies to probability distributions.
-If a random variable has a probability distribution that is approximated with the normal distribution, then all we need to describe the probability distribution are the average and standard deviation, referred to as the expected value and standard error.
+If a random variable has a probability distribution that is approximated with the normal distribution, then all we need to describe the probability distribution are the expected value and standard error.

 We previously ran this Monte Carlo simulation: